shaunlebron/PterodactylAttack/README.md

 To understand the context of our game, code, and tools, I highly recommend reading our comprehensive illustrated guide that covers the high- and low-level details of our workflow: <http://pteroattack.com/#quick-look>

+This provided context should make it a lot easier to dive into the code and workspace.

 ## Buying the Game